Dexter Morgan: Dexter's Final Cut

 Dexter is called onto the set to appear as a minor character in the series following a conversation with Jackie and Robert.
 Suddenly, Dexter gets a panicked phone call from Rita: Astor has disappeared.
 Fearing the worst, Dexter goes in search of Robert, who had shown a suspicious interest in Astor.
 He questions the show's director, who confirms that Robert is a pedophile.
 Moments later, he finds Jackie's dead body in her trailer.
 Dexter then pieces it together: Robert killed Kathy after she caught him in a compromising position with Astor, and then killed Jackie when she found out what he had done.
 Dexter follows a hunch and heads to Rita and his new house.
 Robert catches him sneaking in and knocks him unconscious.

-Waking some time later, Dexter finds Astor and Robert together in the house.
+Waking sometime later, Dexter finds Astor and Robert together in the house.
 Robert has lured Astor with promises of stardom, and she appears ready to help him to kill Dexter.
 Thinking quickly, Dexter tells Astor that Robert will be arrested and sent to prison, and is thus useless to her.
 When Robert tries to take Astor as a hostage, she stabs him to death.
 Dexter realizes that circumstantial evidence implicates him as the murderer of Robert and Jackie, and that the only person who can exonerate him is Rita.
 When Dexter searches the house, however, he finds that Rita is dead, murdered by Robert.
 Dexter sees that his luck has finally run out, and waits for the police to arrive.